 They will also complete the Asbestos e-learning on an annual basis.
 The nominated person will additionally attend the Hampshire Scientific Services half day attendance course as a one off.
 As will any other school staff that are likely to carry out any invasive works.

 Any changes to the premises’ structure that may affect the asbestos register information will be notified to the Asbestos Team in order that the asbestos register may be updated accordingly.

-Under no circumstances must staff drill or affix anything to walls that may disturb materials without first checking the register and/or obtaining approval from the nominated responsible person.
+Under no circumstances must contractors or staff drill or affix anything to walls that may disturb materials without first checking the register and/or obtaining approval from the nominated responsible person.